New releases

 This evolution translates to measurable benefits like:

-Retailers who use RCS Business Messaging's rich capabilities can create personalized shopping journeys, showcase products visually, and provide interactive assistance directly through messaging.
-In our latest consumer survey, 90% of consumers are more likely to make a purchase when interacting with a brand using at least one RCS feature
+Retailers who use RCS for Business's rich capabilities can create personalized shopping journeys, showcase products visually, and provide interactive assistance directly through messaging.
+In our latest consumer survey, 90% of consumers are more likely to make a purchase when interacting with a brand using at least one RCS feature.

 Limitations